Astros vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cody Bellinger and the Chicago Cubs hit the field on Monday at Minute Maid Park against Framber Valdez, who gets the start for the Houston Astros.
-First pitch is set for 8:10 PM ET.
+The Chicago Cubs and Christopher Morel hit the field in the second game of a three-game series against Kyle Tucker and the Houston Astros, on Tuesday at Minute Maid Park.

-The favored Astros have -190 moneyline odds against the underdog Cubs, who are listed at +155.
-The over/under for the contest has been set at 7.5 runs.
+The favored Astros have -165 moneyline odds to win against the underdog Cubs, who are listed at +140.
+The matchup's total has been set at 7.5 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.